 ABSTRACT

 This study aimed to improve the cultivation medium for Spirulina platensis, with the goal of identifying a cost-effective nutrient medium suitable for cultivating this alga.
-The research was conducted on 4 types of media, including basic Zarrouk medium (M1), Zarrouk medium (75%) supplemented with sodium chloride salt (M2), Zarrouk medium (50%) supplemented with sodium chloride salt (M3), Zarrouk medium (25%) supplemented with sodium chloride salt (M4).
+The research was conducted on 4 types of media, including basic Zarrouk medium (M1), Zarrouk medium (75%) supplemented with sodium chloride (M2), Zarrouk medium (50%) supplemented with sodium chloride (M3), Zarrouk medium (25%) supplemented with sodium chloride (M4).
 These media were prepared with RO water.
 The pH values, salinity values of the media and the biomass density of the algae were periodically measured at a wavelength of 560 nm (OD560).
 The results showed that M3 medium had the maximum biomass density after 22 days of cultivation with OD560 = 1.448.
 The pH and salinity values of all media remained within a suitable range for algae growth.
 However, for the M4 medium, the pH value exceeded 11 after the 21st day, resulting in a significant decline in algae density.
 Further investigation was conducted on two solvents used to dissolve the M3 medium: RO water and natural mineral water from Phuoc My commune, Binh Dinh province.
 The results indicated that the M3 medium dissolved in RO water had a higher algae biomass density compared to being dissolved in mineral water.
 Therefore, the M3 medium dissolved in RO water was chosen for pilot-scale algae cultivation to reduce costs while obtaining the highest possible algae yield.

 Keywords: Spirulina platensis, Zarrouk, OD560, algae density.